Boatshed 12, Half Moon Bay,

 Our lunch wasn't complete without dessert.
 It was almost 3pm but the restaurant were still happy to take orders and serve new customers.
 There were quite a few tantalising offers on the menu, but in the end we decided on two to share.

 We had the White Chocolate and Raspberry Pannacotta with chocolate mousse cake.

 We also had the Kalamansi Lime and Vanilla Creme Brulee with cinnamon sugar beignets.

 |Creme brûlée $16|

 The deep fried choux fritters were crispy on the outside, soft on the inside and covered with cinnamon sugar - they reminded me a lot of churros.
 The creme brulee had a satisfying crack as we broke into the caramel surface.
-Inside was a rich tangy, lime and vanilla custard - the flavour was mouth-watering, however it too watery, more like sauce than custard.
+Inside was a rich tangy, lime and vanilla custard - the flavour was mouth-watering, however it was a bit too watery.

 Overall, we had an incredibly satisfying lunch.
 I would love to return to try their other dishes, or have our fish and lamb dishes again.